bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

     WHERE page_name = '4 - purchase';

-&bull; How many last touches on the purchase page is each campaign responsible for?
+**How many last touches on the purchase page is each campaign responsible for?**

     WITH last_touch AS (SELECT user_id, MAX(timestamp) AS last_touch_at